 You might be thinking this is an ordinary orange.

 While the skin is bright orange, the interior flesh is a beautiful rosy pink, much like that of a Ruby grapefruit.

 What are Cara Cara Oranges?

 The Cara Cara was discovered in 1976 in Hacienda de Cara Cara in Venezuela, and are now grown in California.

 They’re a variety of seedless Navel oranges and are thought to have been created by accident.
 It seems most don’t know exactly what other variety the Navel might have been combined with — I love when natural accidents create beautiful things.

 The Cara Cara is less acidic and slightly sweeter than most other oranges, with a subtle berry-like taste, making it unbelievably delicious.

-While I’ve used the Cara Cara in recipes, they’re really the best on their own — in fact, they’re amazingly perfect!
+While I’ve used Cara Cara oranges in recipes, they’re really the best on their own — in fact, they’re amazingly perfect.

 This is not a sponsored post.
 Melissa’s Produce sent me Cara Cara samples.